InstantWebP2P/peer-proxy/README.md

 #peer-proxy
 ===============

-Proxy web service or website from peer.
+Proxy and Expose web service or website from peer.

 ### Features